-To help you navigate through your journey with the Sociology and Anthropology Department at Ashoka University, we have decided to have year wise faculty advisors.
-They will help you understand the curriculum, requirements, course selection, etc throughout the year.
-The following are the faculty members that you can contact, depending on which year you are in:
+To help you navigate through your journey with the Sociology and Anthropology Department at Ashoka University, the Department created the positions of UG and ASP coordinators.
+They will help you to understand the curriculum, graduation requirements, course selection etc. throughout the year.
+They will also give advice on any matter related to undergraduate life at Ashoka.
+The following faculty have been nominated as the UG Coordinators for 2021-2023.

-Rising First Years: Prof. Durba Chattaraj Rising Second Years: Prof. Mitul Baruah Rising Third Years: Prof. Aditi Saraf
+UG Coordinators: Prof. Durba Chattaraj, Prof. Mitul Baruah